MashedP/dlip-pytorch-DL-good-practises/README.md

-# Dlip TP1 - Introduction to Pytorch and practises
+# Dlip TP1 - Introduction to Pytorch and good practises
 Welcome !

 In this repository, you will find useful information  on good practises for Deep Learning research and developement projects.